 Gossy Good TimesGOSFORD COMES ACROSS AS A CITY ON THE GO.
 All around town, construction work is carrying on.
 There is a wealth of heritage sandstone to be sure, and a history dating back to the convict days.
 Nonetheless, Gosford's eyes are framed forwards, towards a glorious future.

 ActivitiesTAKE A PUNT at the Raceourse.
 Watch the Mariners play at the Central Coast Stadium.
 Usain Bolt used to run with them.
 Climb to the top of Rumbalara Reserve, with its panoramic views.
-Ride on a junk on Brisbane Water (I've done that before).
+You might well pass a scrub turkey on the way up.
+Ride on a junk on Brisbane Water (I did that once, many year ago!)
 Bara Barang Aboriginal Centre: 3 Mann Street, Gosford.
 Phone: (02) 4312 5133.
 Website: website here.

 The Central Coast was once Darkinjung turf.
 Their legacy survives at Bara Barang, which means "Make Tomorrow" and aims to become a tourist attraction with a planetarium and the like.
 It would be nice to learn the Darkinjung names for the stars, if the project ever gets off the ground.
 I do know that Mirrabooka is their word for the Milky Way, and Mount Yengo is their Uluru.
 If I could ever make pilgrimage to that place, I will.